-As I further my studies, my research focuses on the impact of international terrorist organisations on their affiliates in Africa.
-In doing so, my study examines Al-Qaeda’s relationship with its oldest and most powerful affiliate, Al-Shabaab, using social/dynamic network methods and analysis spanning major themes such as foreign fighters, network franchising and organisational cooperation.
+My current research focuses on the impact of international terrorist organisations on their affiliates in Africa.
+In doing so, my ongoing study examines Al-Qaeda’s relationship with its oldest and most powerful affiliate, Al-Shabaab, using social/dynamic network methods and analysis spanning major themes such as foreign fighters, network franchising and organisational cooperation.
 The study holds significance in terms of highlighting the role the African continent plays in the endurance of the global jihadi movement and its chief instigators, as well as the understanding that Africa’s terrorist organisations are a manifestation of factors much broader than what exists in their local environment.